Varagur: Political landscape

 As a gram panchayat this village is having 3 wards, and it will be under Senthamangalam (state assembly constituency) of Namakkal (Lok Sabha constituency) in Tamil Nadu Legislative Assembly.

 Literacy

 Literacy rate of the village is 75%.
 Male literacy rate is 80% and female literacy rate is 70%.
 2134 people out of 2833(the total population of Varagur) are literate.

 Major places

-Varagur has a Telephone exchange, TANGEDCO, India Post-637021 Post office, Primary Health Center, Deputy Health Center, Veterinary Hospital, Milk Saturation center, 1 Government Higher Secondary School, 1 Government Elementary School, 2 private educational institutions, 2 Stone crushers, 3 Anganwadi, 2 Public library, Government Boys Hostel, Marriage Hall, Church, Mosque, Temples, and private clinics.
+Varagur has a Telephone exchange, TNPDCL's Office, India Post-637021 Post office, Primary Health Center, Deputy Health Center, Veterinary Hospital, Milk Saturation center, 1 Government Higher Secondary School, 1 Government Elementary School, 2 private educational institutions, 2 Stone crushers, 3 Anganwadi, 2 Public library, Government Boys Hostel, Marriage Hall, Church, Mosque, Temples, and private clinics.

 The total number of households in Varagur village are 2371.
 It rely on the total population of 8911 people.
 As far as male population concern the number of population is 4441 of the village Varagur and the total female population number is 4470.
 The reference taken to publish these data is of year 2009.
 The source of data is Census of India.